shengchaochen82/FFTS/README.md

 ![Adaption](assest/adaption.png "What's New")

-### Please cite our publication if you found our research to be helpful and insightful.
+## Please cite our publication if you found our research to be helpful and insightful!
 ```bibtex
 @misc{chen2024federatedfoundationmodelsheterogeneous,
       title={Federated Foundation Models on Heterogeneous Time Series},